 In Welltory, you can take measurements of heart rate variability (HRV) with your smartphone camera, a heart rate monitor, or Apple Watch.
 Note that HRV measurement is not an electrocardiogram (ECG) recording, and it can't be used as a substitute for ECG or a medical check-up.

 However, Welltory's HRV measurement accuracy is on par with ECG monitors, according to the results of this study published by Elsevier.

 With no external devices connected, camera measurement will be set as default.
 Otherwise, Welltory will remember the last device you used.
 To switch back to the camera, head to Menu → Settings → Measurement Device.

 If your phone camera has a green connected status, it will be used to take measurements.

 To take an accurate camera measurement:

-Note: With some phones, the flashlight may get too hot and even burn.
-If so, hold your finger 2–3 mm away from it.
+Note: On some phones, the flashlight may get too hot for your comfort.
+If this happens, hold your finger 2–3 mm away from it.
 Make sure your finger still covers the camera.

 How it works